12 Easy Ways To Relax (And Why It's So Important For Your Back)

 So the key to breaking this cycle of pain is to learn how to relax and you need to do this in two ways:

-Because by relaxing and releasing stress and tension from your mind and body your muscles will feel looser and more free.
+Because when you relax and release stress and tension from your mind and body your muscles will feel looser and more free.

 The Many Other Benefits Of Taking The Time To Relax